-The Pogo Assay Lab provides the analysis needed to determine the classification on Mineralized and Non-Mineralized waste rock.
+The analysis needed to determine the classification on Mineralized and Non-Mineralized waste rock can be performed using either the Pogo Mine Assay Lab benchtop XRF or a handheld XRF.
 Development rock is classified as "Mineralized" or Non-Mineralized."
 Mineralized rock is defined as having a sulfur content greater than 0.5% and/or an arsenic content greater than 600 mg/kg (refer to Table 13.2).
 Non-mineralized rock is defined as having sulfur content less than 0.5% and an arsenic content less than 600 mg/kg.

-13.1.1 Development Rock Analysis
+13.1 Development Rock Analysis

-Samples are generated by drill cutting sample or muck samples and delivered to the Pogo Mine onsite Assay Lab by the mine geologists about two to four times per day.
-Samples are placed into stainless steel drying pans and placed into the drying ovens at 116 degrees Celsius for one to six hours.
-The samples are checked for dryness with a watchglass.
+Samples are generated by drill cutting samples or muck samples and either delivered to the Pogo Mine onsite Assay Lab or analyzed using a handheld XRF.
+To characterize samples using the benchtop XRF, samples are placed into stainless steel drying pans and dried at 116 degrees Celsius for one to six hours.
+The samples are checked for dryness with a watch glass.
 Depending on the particle size of the samples, they are crushed, split and pulverized, or split and pulverized.
 All of the remainder of the sample, which is not pulverized, is called the reject and is placed in a hopper and delivered to the e-feeder and goes into the mill process stream.

-A disk is made by weighing one gram of paraffin and nine grams of sample, and mixing them together and placing some of the material into an aluminum cap and pressing at 30000 psi.
+A disk is made by weighing one gram of paraffin and nine grams of sample and mixing them together and placing some of the material into an aluminum cap and pressing at 30000 psi.
 The dilution of the sample with the paraffin, is calculated in the XRF program.
-The disk is removed from the press and placed in the XRF where it is analyzed for Iron, Sulfur and Arsenic.
+The disk is removed from the press and placed in the XRF where it is analyzed for Iron, Sulfur, Calcium, Magnesium, and Arsenic.